-On April 1, 2019, the Company completed its initial public offering ("IPO") in which the Company issued and sold 9,085,000 shares of its common stock, including shares issued upon the exercise in full of the underwriters' over-allotment option, at a public offering price of \$16.00 per share and received approximately \$130.9 million in net proceeds, after deducting underwriting discounts and commission of approximately \$10.2 million and offering expenses of approximately \$4.3 million.
+On April 1, 2019, the Company completed its initial public offering ("IPO") in which the Company issued and sold 9,085,000 shares of its common stock, including shares issued upon the exercise in full of the underwriters' over-allotment option, at a public offering price of \$16.00 per share and received approximately \$130.5 million in net proceeds, after deducting underwriting discounts and commission of approximately \$10.2 million and issuance costs of approximately \$4.6 million.
 The Company expects to incur additional operating losses and negative operating cash flows for the foreseeable future.

 In connection with the IPO, on March 15, 2019 the Company filed an amendment to the Company's amended and restated certificate of incorporation to effect a reverse split of shares of the Company's common stock on a 1-for-2.134686 basis (the "Reverse Stock Split") of its issued and outstanding shares of common stock and a proportional adjustment to the existing conversion ratios for the Company's Series A and Series B preferred stock.
-Accordingly, all common shares, stock option shares, and per share amounts for all periods presented in the accompanying financial statements and notes thereto have been retroactively adjusted, where applicable, to reflect this reverse stock split and adjustment of the preferred stock conversion ratios.
-Authorized common shares, as well as outstanding and issued Series A and B preferred convertible stock are not affected by the reverse stock split.
-Each share of the Series A and Series B preferred stock were automatically converted into shares of common stock, at the applicable conversion rate then in effect, at the closing of the IPO.
+Accordingly, all common shares, stock option shares, and per share amounts for all periods presented in the accompanying financial statements and notes thereto have been retroactively adjusted, where applicable, to reflect this Reverse Stock Split and adjustment of the preferred stock conversion ratios.